Slope Stability Analysis, Design, and Repair Engineering Services

 —knowledge of groundwater and pore-water pressures in soils

 —knowledge of natural slope conditions, the movements that had already taken place, and residual strength

 Slope Stabilization and Repair Engineering Consultation

-One should understand the causes and the nature of a slope failure before embarking on repair action.
+One should understand the causes and the nature of a slope failure before embarking on repair or stabilization action.
 When investigating what caused a slope failure, one shall remember that there may be more than a single cause.

 Thorough geological study and detailed exploration are the first steps to investigate slope failures.
 Topographic surveys and measurements on surface markers help to define the area affected and the magnitudes of vertical and horizontal movements.
 The location of the shear zone can often be determined using test borings, accessible borings, trenches, or slope indicators.
 Piezometers and observation wells can be used to determine groundwater levels within the slope.

 When soil strengths and other conditions have been assessed through back-analysis, it "might be" justified to use lower-than-conventional factors of safety for the stabilized slope.

 Factors governing the selection of the method of slope stabilization and repair

 — What is the purpose of stabilizing the slope?
 Is it to prevent further large movements?
 Is it to restore the bearing resistance of the moving ground?

 — How much time is available?